planit-group/Rplanit/README.md

 *Maintainer*: Andrea Attili <attili@to.infn.it>

-*Description*: A collection of methods and procedures to perform simulations and analysis related to radiotherapy treatment planning (with ion beams).
+*Description*: A collection of methods andprocedures to perform simulations and analysis related to radiotherapy treatment planning (with ion beams).
 It includes a set of radiobiological evaluations and display possibilities.